This guide is all about things to do in New Orleans in the summer, updated for 2023.

 There are music festivals, food festivals, art festivals, festivals for kids, and more.
 Below is a list of some of the best festivals.

-For more things to do in the summer, just click on the link of the month of your trip.
+For more things to do in the summer, just click on the link for the month of your trip.

 - Louisiana Cajun-Zydeco Festival